 What we want to do

 Indigenous and non-Indigenous capacity in culturally safe evaluation theory, practice and use

 The work in this domain is supported by Indigenous Board members and a growing Indigenous Culture and Diversity Committee (IC&D) represented by a diversity of Indigenous peoples from Australia and South Pacific region.
 Our Reconciliation Action Plan provides us with clear direction and supports our commitment to Indigenous evaluation and growing capacity.
 We are committed to supporting emerging Indigenous evaluators through the conference support grant process and promoting excellence in Indigenous evaluation through the annual awards process.

 The past five years have seen an increasing focus on evaluation by government and non-government organisations alike, and as our sector grows so too does our focus on professionalisation.
-Our new strategy will build and expand on our existing frameworks and resources to promote excellence in evaluation practice and support professional pathways for evaluators, both emerging and experienced.
+Our new strategy will build and expand on our existing frameworks and resources to promote excellence in evaluation practice and support professional pathways for evaluators.